atefajmal27/Machine_Learning/README.md

   4. Printed the imbalanced classification report from imblearn.metrics.

+### 2. Ensemble Learning
-2. Ensemble Learning: For this part, I trained and compared two different ensemble classifiers to predict loan risk and evaluate each model.
+For this part, I trained and compared two different ensemble classifiers to predict loan risk and evaluate each model.
 I used the Balanced Random Forest Classifier and the Easy Ensemble Classifier.
 For each model, I:

   1. Loaded the Lending Club data, split the data into training and testing sets, and scaled the features data.
   2. Trained the modeled using the quarterly data from LendingClub.